|Subject:||Interspinous Process Fixation Devices|

 A randomized, single-blind (participant) industry-sponsored phase IV clinical trial, A Multi-Center Prospective Randomized Study Comparing Supplemental Posterior Instrumentation, Aspen™ Spinous Process System Versus Pedicle Screw Fixation, in Lateral Lumbar Interbody Fusion (LLIF) or Anterior Lumbar Interbody Fusion (ALIF), is currently recruiting participants.
-The estimated final data collection date for the primary outcome measure is December 2014.
+The estimated final data collection date for the primary outcome measure is December 2014 with an estimated study completion date of December 2015.

 Vertebral Anatomy and Interspinous Process Fixation Devices

 The pedicle is a small area of bone that is the first to extend out from both sides of the back of the vertebral body and joins with broad flat plates of bone (laminae) to form a hollow archway that protects the spinal cord.
 One type of fixation involves pedicle screws that are inserted as anchors for rods that provide fixation.
 Another type of fixation is the interbody cage placed in the disc space.
 Both of these fixation devices support fusion when used with bone graft material.

-Interspinous fixation devices attach to a vertebral spinous process and are intended for use as an adjunct to instrumented vertebral fixation procedures as well as a compartment for bone graft material for fusion.
-Interspinous fixation devices have been proposed for use after failed spinal fusion procedures and for treatment of degenerative disc disease, pseudoarthrosis, spondylolisthesis, trauma (dislocation or fracture), and tumors.
+Interspinous process fixation devices attach to a vertebral spinous process and are intended for use as an adjunct to instrumented vertebral fixation procedures as well as a compartment for bone graft material for fusion.
+Interspinous process fixation devices have been proposed for use after failed spinal fusion procedures and for treatment of degenerative disc disease, pseudoarthrosis, spondylolisthesis, trauma (dislocation or fracture), and tumors.

 Lamina: Part of the vertebra located behind the vertebral body.
 A flat area of bone between the superior process forming the facet joint and the spinous process, helping to form the central canal through which the spinal cord passes.